-- (a) The development makes a positive contribution to the local and historic character of Watlington. - (b) The development sustains and enhances the significance of heritage assets.
+- (a) The development respects the local and historic character of Watlington. - (b) The development should sustain and where possible enhance the significance of heritage assets.
 This includes putting them to viable uses consistent with their conservation and with regard to the SODC Watlington Conservation Area Character Study June 2011.
-(WNDP 7 Map 2) - (c) Development relates well to the built form of the settlement and contributes positively to views of and within the town.
-(WNDP 9 Photographs) - (d) Distance views of Watlington from the surrounding countryside are protected, especially from the Chilterns escarpment and Watlington Hill in order to minimise the impact on the setting of the town.
+(WNDP 7 Map 2) - (c) New development relates well to the established character of the street scene and street pattern of the town (WNDP 9 Photographs) - (d) Distance views of Watlington from the surrounding countryside are protected, especially from the Chilterns escarpment and Watlington Hill in order to minimise the impact on the setting of the town.
 (WNDP 8 Photographs) - (e) Development demonstrates high standards of design and reflects local distinctiveness in line with the SODC Design Guide 2016 and WNDP 11 :Watlington Design Guide 2017 - (f) Appropriate archaeological investigations are carried out to ensure that any remains which may be present are identified and protected.